AshanFernando/ThreadJS/README.md

 Example 2:
 ----------
 Comparing Single-Thread vs Multi-Thread summation of numbers from 1 - 2,000,000,000.
+Note: Multi-Thread approach uses almost half of the time needed for Single-Thread approach.

 ```javascript
 /*Start: Code segment 1 : Note :- This code runs in the Main Thread*/